Skip to content

 The catch alert drumline trial is conducted according to the permit issued by the Great Barrier Reef Marine Park Authority.

-Overall the same number of traditional drumlines and catch alert drumlines will remain in place at each beach, 22 in total across the 4 beaches.
+Overall the same number of traditional drumlines and catch alert drumlines will remain in place at each beach.

-Both drumlines types used in the trial areas are modified to use size 24/0 circle hooks with wire trace whereas traditional drumlines used in the program use a size 14/0 J Hook and chain trace.
+Both drumline types used in the trial areas are modified to use circle hooks with wire trace whereas traditional drumlines used in the program use J hook and chain trace.

 A contractor is responsible for monitoring and maintaining the catch alert drumlines by: